 What are the side effects of immunotherapy?

-Immunotherapy can cause side effects, many of which happen when the immune system that has been revved-up to act against cancer also acts against healthy cells and tissues in your body.
+Immunotherapy can cause side effects, many of which arise when healthy cells and tissues in your body are being damaged by the immune system that has been resurrected to function against cancer.

 How is immunotherapy given?